loda-lang/loda-programs/programs/oeis/list1.md

 * [A147875](http://oeis.org/A147875) ([L05 program](147/A147875.asm)): Second heptagonal numbers: a(n) = n*(5*n+3)/2.
 * [A147997](http://oeis.org/A147997) ([L20 program](147/A147997.asm)): Number of nonnegative even integers <= Fibonacci(n).
 * [A151542](http://oeis.org/A151542) ([L05 program](151/A151542.asm)): Generalized pentagonal numbers: a(n) = 12*n + 3*n*(n-1)/2.
+* [A151590](http://oeis.org/A151590) ([L83 program](151/A151590.asm)): Number of permutations of 3 indistinguishable copies of 1..n arranged in a circle with exactly 2 adjacent element pairs in decreasing order.
 * [A151666](http://oeis.org/A151666) ([L08 program](151/A151666.asm)): Number of partitions of n into distinct powers of 4.
 * [A151675](http://oeis.org/A151675) ([L10 program](151/A151675.asm)): Row sums of A154685.
 * [A151746](http://oeis.org/A151746) ([L15 program](151/A151746.asm)): G.f.: (1-2*x-5*x^2+4*x^3)/((1-4*x)*(1-x)^2).